-With the current focus on reducing the national deficit leading to reduced government funding, it is inevitable that the annual revenue and capital budget setting will be challenging each year.
+In light of the current COVID-19 pandemic, it is inevitable that the annual revenue and capital budget setting will be challenging each year.
 The council has a range of methodologies in place to ensure that its aims and priorities are delivered within an acceptable level of council tax.
 The Value for Money Strategy is a key element of this process.